Sunday, March 29, 2026

 It shows a pope in a boat with many plugged leaks.
 These are labeled with various controversial aspects of Catholicism, with the last labeled simple "Enough Already!"
 The photo Debbie sent also prominently features the word "ENOUGH."

-Note that the pope in the cartoon hold not a triple cross but a crosier with a spiral-shaped head.
+Note that the pope in the cartoon holds not a triple cross but a crosier with a spiral-shaped head.
 Though most of my two-keys-combined syncs have involved cross imagery, one exception is this image from "Syncs: The World Beneath":

-That post begins by explaining how I came to be looking at the book Dinotopis: The World Beneath -- because it "spontaneously fell from its place on the shelf."
+That post begins by explaining how I came to be looking at the book Dinotopia: The World Beneath -- because it "spontaneously fell from its place on the shelf."
 Debbie's email said that she connected her key with my posts about birds with keys in their mouths (her "language of the birds" thing).
 One of these images, from "Clavis avis," was from a 4chan post insisting that for bibliomancy to be successful (emphasis in the original), "The consulted book must have fallen down from a shelf on its own."

 Last night, I checked the mailbox and found this flyer: